sophiefau/CatFlix-client/README.md

 ## Usage

 1. **Sign Up or Log In:** Sign up for a new account or log in with existing credentials.
-2. **Browse Movies:** After logging in, browse the main movie list.
+2. **Browse Movies:** After logging in, browse the main movie list by scrolling down or using the search bar.
 3. **View Movie Details:** Select any movie to view detailed information, including director, genre, and synopsis.
 4. **View Cat Details:** Access cat details from the navigation menu or directly from the movie page.
 5. **User Profile:** Update your username, password, email, or date of birth.